A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Tasks

 Mapping soil moisture is useful for understanding hydrologic processes, vegetation states, and climatic conditions \cite{entekhabi_mutual_1996}.
-Active microwave imaging is often used to predict soil moisture because the dielectric properties of soil changes with moisture for microwaves \cite{dobson_microwave_1985}.
+Active microwave imaging is often used to predict soil moisture because the dielectric properties of soil changes with moisture for microwaves, highlighting areas with high moisture more clearly than with optical images \cite{dobson_microwave_1985}.
 There are several satellite-based worldwide spatially and temporally continuous active microwave imaging satellites used to estimate soil moisture from space \cite{njoku_soil_2003, entekhabi_soil_2010, kerr_smos_2012, wagner_ascat_2013}. \citet{rabiei_method_2021} provide a summary of different benefits and drawbacks to using different remote sensing techniques.
 They point out that much existing work utilising the active microwave satellites and distributed networks of soil monitoring stations are at a much coarser resolution than is useful for a single field.
-In their work, they used relatively fine resolution optical imagery (10m) with CNNs (Type S-i), which they found to be superior to other machine learning methods.
+In their work, they used relatively fine resolution optical imagery (10m) with CNNs (type S-i), which they found to be superior to other machine learning methods.